Frequently asked questions and answers if you or someone you know is presenting with an eating disorder or related symptoms are offered below:

 Disturbance in the way in which one’s body weight or shape is experienced, undue influence of body weight or shape on self evaluation, or denial of the seriousness of the current low body weight.

 In postmenarcheal females, amenorrhea,( i.e. absence of at least three consecutive menstrual cycles).
-A woman is considered to have amenorrhea if her periods occur only following hormone, e.g., estrogen administration.
+An individual is considered to have amenorrhea if their periods occur only following hormone, e.g., estrogen administration.

 Restricting Type: during the current episode of anorexia nervosa, the person has not regularly engaged in binge-eating or purging behavior (i.e., self induced vomiting or the misuse of laxatives, diuretics or enemas).

 Binge-Eating/Purging Type: during the current episode of anorexia nervosa, the person has regularly engaged in binge eating or purging behavior (i.e., self induced vomiting or the misuse of laxatives, diuretics, or enemas).

 What are some symptoms or characteristics of Bulimia Nervosa?

 Recurrent episodes of binge eating.
 An episode of binge eating is characterized by both of the following:

 - Eating, in a discrete period of time (e.g., within any 2-hour period), an amount of food that is definitely larger than most people would eat during a similar period of time and under similar circumstances.

 - A sense of lack of control over eating during the episode (e.g., a feeling that one cannot stop eating or control what or how much one is eating).

 - Recurrent inappropriate compensatory behavior in order to prevent weight gain, such as self-induced vomiting , misuse of laxatives, diuretics, enemas or other medications; fasting; or excessive exercise.